the-illarionov/the-superawesome-frontend-boilerplate/src/layouts/README.md

 # Layouts

-Include layout on every page.
+Include layout on every page, not in your `App.vue`.

 It could be cumbersome, but it gives you the power of customization and controlling each page look individually.